About the Harry S. Truman Scholarship

 - Prepare a policy proposal on an important and controversial topic in your field which has significance to the US government, a substantial segment of the population, your state, the environment, or an international community.
 Discuss feasible policy solutions which are supported by statistical data.
 (500 words)

-- A current resume (two pages is acceptable)
+- A current resume (two pages max)

 - Official transcripts from all institutions attended

 - Two letters of recommendation and the names and confirmation emails stating intent to write a letter from two additional recommenders, with at least one from a USC faculty member

 - Please use the application form to designate which letter each of your Referees will provide i.e. Academic, Leadership, Public Service, and Other Academic

 - You are required to submit two letters of recommendation by November 27 via email to Andy Liang at email@example.com

 - The remaining two Referees listed on your submitted application form should send a confirmation email directly to Andy Liang stating intent to support your Truman application if nominated.
 All four letters of recommendation will be due before the national deadline for nominees.

 When you have finished compiling your application materials, you can access the application form here.

 USC has nominated students from a wide range of majors, career goals and leadership experiences.
 While there is no standard portfolio for a successful candidate, there are some general guidelines that the committee typically follows.